-As the focal element in any track, the vocal always needs to stand out, and one of the most effective ways to make that happen – particularly in electronic music – is through imaginative and adventurous effects processing.
-The success of such endeavours, however, depends in no small part on the nature and quality of the effects in question, so it’s imperative to look beyond generic reverbs, delays and other devices when tailoring your virtual rack to the quintessentially organic nuances of the human voice.
+If you’re wondering which vocal effects your favorite singers use, there’s no simple answer – with modern computer processing power on tap, the sky is the limit.
+That said, there are a few staples that tend to crop up more often than not, and they needn’t break the bank.
+Even on a budget, however, the success of your vocal processing endeavours will depends in no small part on the nature and quality of the effects in question, so it’s imperative to look beyond generic reverbs, delays and other devices when tailoring your virtual rack to the quintessentially organic nuances of the human voice.

-Enter, then, the REAKTOR User Library, wherein you’ll discover a bottomless treasure trove of spectacular REAKTOR Ensembles to help you take your vocal recordings and samples to new heights.
+Enter, then, the REAKTOR User Library, wherein you’ll discover a bottomless treasure trove of spectacular REAKTOR effects for vocals.
 Here are five of our favourites, all of them available to download for free (provided you own the full version of REAKTOR).

 Originally developed as part of Barry’s Syntrix SYNTRX emulation, but greatly improved in the transition to self-containment, Spring Lab makes for a characterful vocal spatialising option, capable of everything from realistic tanks to wild, spaced-out delays.